XuewenWangUGA/GMATA/README.md

 latest R 4.##

+Linux like system have to install primer3 depdency.
+As latest primer3 IO is changed, please use the tested version of primer3 (primer3-2.2.3.tar.gz) in this package and install it.

 ## GMATA can be fully run at one of the three ways:
 1. run at the graphic interface: This is recommended for who do have programming skills.
 Only mouse click is needed for this method to run GMATA.